 Jordan Mason is a sleeper to stash, but Wilson remains SF's current lead back.
 He's not explosive but worth using at a thin RB position as the favorite for both goal-line and passing-down work in a usually productive SF system.
 Go here for a more extensive Week 3 fantasy preview of this game.

-Albert Zero may see more targets if Jerry Jeudy is unable to play, but he's been a massive disappointment through two games and faces a 49ers defense allowing the fewest fantasy points to tight ends.
+While Albert Zero may see more targets with Jerry Jeudy banged-up but expected to play, he's been a massive disappointment through two games and faces a 49ers defense allowing the fewest fantasy points to tight ends.

 Dallas Cowboys @ New York Giants